gr-uzun/MiuulWorkshop/README.md

+# This Repo was created for the Miuul Workshop Event

+- 01_install_kaggle: Downloads the Kaggle library.
+- 02_download_data: Downloads datasets with the Kaggle API.
+- 03_write_to_database: Writes data to the database.

-# Setup Airflow with Docker
+## Setup Airflow with Docker

 Note: If Docker is not installed, please visit [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/).